jgoldford/jgoldford.github.io/_pages/about.md

 The origin and early evolution of living systems
 ------
 The transition from prebiotic chemistry to a complex biochemical network capable of sustaining life on early Earth is a major unresolved enigma.
-It is unclear how metabolism could have originated, given the limited geochemical availability of complex biomolecules in ancient environments.
-I am interested in integrating multi-scale network analysis, physicochemical constraints, and key assumptions regarding the composition of ancient biomolecules and environments, to reconstruct plausible trajectories of metabolic evolution.
+It is unclear how metabolism could have originated and evolved, given the limited geochemical availability of complex biomolecules in ancient environments.

+I am interested in integrating multi-scale network analysis, physicochemical constraints, and geochemical support for the composition of ancient biomolecules and environments, to reconstruct plausible trajectories of metabolic evolution.
+I am

 Microbial ecology and metabolism